 Identifying the source of a gnat infestation is the first step in getting rid of these pesky insects.
 Here are seven steps to help you identify the source of a gnat infestation:

-4. Check Your Drains: Gnats can breed in drains, so check your sinks, bathtub, and shower drains for signs of infestation.
+- Check Your Drains: Gnats can breed in drains, so check your sinks, bathtubs, and shower drains for signs of infestation.
 Look for tiny black insects flying around the drains.
 You can use a drain cleaner or a mixture of baking soda and vinegar to clean your drains and remove any organic matter that may be attracting gnats.

 Natural Remedies For Gnats:

-There are several natural remedies that can be effective in getting rid of gnats.
+Several natural remedies can be effective in getting rid of gnats.
 Here are some options:

 Apple Cider Vinegar Gnat Trap: